|

 scheduled apexart int'l exhibitions Phnom Penh, Cambodia; Rumallah, Palestine

-Commission, Edit and Publish “Life Between Borders” The Nomadic Life of Curators and Artist
+Commission, Edit and Publish “Life Between Borders” The Nomadic Life of Curators and Artists

 apexart international exhibitions in Kampala,Uganda; Marfa, Texas; Lima, Peru